NetworkBlockDevice/nbd/doc/proto.md

     The server MUST set this transmission flag to 1 if the `NBD_CMD_READ` request supports the `NBD_CMD_FLAG_DF` flag, and MUST leave this flag clear if structured replies have not been negotiated.
-Clients MUST NOT rely on the state of this flag prior the final flags value reported by `NBD_OPT_EXPORT_NAME` or experimental `NBD_OPT_GO`.
-Additionally, clients MUST NOT set the `NBD_CMD_FLAG_DF` request flag unless this transmission flag is set.
+Clients MUST NOT set the `NBD_CMD_FLAG_DF` request flag unless this transmission flag is set.

 * `NBD_CMD_FLAG_DF`